dxatscale/sfpowerkit/README.md

 ## `sfpowerkit org:connectedapp:create`

-Creates a connected app in the target org for JWT based authentication, Please note it only creates Connected App with All users may self authorize option, You would need to manually edit the policies to enable admin users are pre-approved and add your profile to this connected app
+Creates a connected app in the target org for JWT based authentication, Please note it only creates Connected App with All users may self authorize option, You would need to manually edit the policies to enable admin users are pre-approved and add your profile to this connected app.
+API, Web and RefreshToken Scope are added to every app that is being created.

 ```
 USAGE